The MMSt Thesis

 The second reader should be given a minimum of two weeks to read the complete thesis and give feedback.
 The student should also consult well in advance with their committees about their availability over the summer, allowing for vacations, research trips, and other periods of unavailability.

-Once the supervisor and second reader have read the complete thesis and agree that it is ready for defence, the supervisor must notify the program director in writing and submit a Committee for the Final Oral Examination Form to Student Services at least seven weeks prior to the desired defence date.
+Once the supervisor and second reader have read the complete thesis and agree that it is ready for defence, the supervisor must submit a Committee for the Final Oral Examination Form, along with the thesis to the MMSt Program Director at least seven weeks prior to the desired defence date.

-- For example, for a defence to be scheduled on September 15th (the last possible day), the program director should be notified in the first week of August at the latest.
+- For example, for a defence to be scheduled on September 15th (the last possible day), the MMSt Program Director should be notified in the first week of August at the latest.

 - This interval is to allow for faculty absences during the Summer session and to ensure that Thesis Examination Committee members have appropriate time to evaluate the thesis.
 The student and supervisor are advised to have second and third choices ready when proposing external examiners.

 The Thesis Examination Committee consists of the thesis supervisor, the second reader, a non-voting Chair, and an external examiner.